 To be honest, writing a Pirate Yoga sequence was not on my radar when I’ve been putting together kids yoga ideas.
 My daughter is more into mermaids, fairies, and princesses.
-Then, this summer, she was invited to a pirate-themed play date where a small group of children:
+Then, last summer, she was invited to a pirate-themed play date where a small group of children:

 - Made pirate cupcakes by adding blue sprinkles to the white icing to create “waves”

 - Took turns swinging at a pirate piñata full of chocolate gold coins, glow sticks, and shiny bracelets

 - Created an “ocean in a bottle” craft

 - Made pirate costumes, including a vest, eye mask, belt, mustache, and hat